nicolasazrak/caddy-cache/README.md

 This is a simple caching plugin for [caddy server](https://caddyserver.com/)

+**Notice:** Although this plugin works with static content it is not advised.
+Static content will not see great benefits.
+It should be used when there are slow responses, for example when using caddy as a proxy to a slow backend.

 ## Build

 To use it you need to compile your own version of caddy with this plugin.
 First fetch the code